rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 process based task AI.
 A process based task AI could possibly help speed up alignment research, but probably not astronomically, so that isn't sufficient for a pivotal act.
+_(TODO: justify this claim)_

 _(TODO: add predication widget thing here for existence of such an act.)_

-If purely deontological AI via process based tasks is the main approach to alignment enforced by governance, the benefits of defection seem large as [tools want to be agents][toolswant].
+If purely deontological AI via process based tasks is the main approach to alignment enforced by governance, the benefits of defection would likely seem large to actors as [tools want to be agents][toolswant]. _(TODO: Maybe more detail here?
+Or just lean entirely on Gwern?
+Maybe add statement like 'limiting the modeling of consequences greatly reduces usefulness')_

 So overall, my belief is that trying to solve alignment for current ML via using purely deontological AIs is very unlikely to succeed.